-- 2.13.
-While increasing awareness about the risks consumers are exposed to can lead to an increase in uptake of NatCat products, the studies carried out by EIOPA highlighted that there are also important barriers in the purchase process.
-In particular, even when aware about the risks they are exposed to and also when understanding the products on offer and the coverage, may still decide not to buy insurance coverage because of a number of barriers that emerge in the purchasing process. - 2.14.
+- 2.14.
+While increasing awareness, about the risks consumers are exposed to can lead to an increase in uptake of NatCat products, the studies carried out by EIOPA highlighted that there are also important barriers in the purchase process.
+In particular, even when aware about the risks they are exposed to and also when understanding the products on offer and the coverage, may still decide not to buy insurance coverage because of a number of barriers that emerge in the purchasing process. - 2.15.
 As highlighted consumers perceive the purchasing process as often difficult and complex, leading to increased transaction costs in addition to the premium they are already paying.
-The behavioral experiment carried out as part of EIOPA's study on demand-side barrier showed that promoting consumers' journey simplicity can increase uptake of NatCat products: - In particular, the development of more consumer-friendly approaches with less touchpoints in the purchasing process (i.e., digital channels) can reduce consumers' efforts on the product buying process and, hence, lead to overall lower transaction costs.

-- Moreover, an increase in the amount of and improvement in the quality of information provided i.e., make it more personal, appealing, etc. by insurance manufacturers and distributors about NatCat offer can lead to increase in uptake. - At the same time, due consideration should be given to the choice architecture and the way information is presented to consumers to support their choice for an optimal insurance product based on their risk profile and needs. - To avoid issues relating to a mis-match between expectations and actual coverage, which can lead to broader implications as previous experience with insurance and social norms can have a significant effect on coverage, when NatCat cover is bundled with other products (e.g. property insurance), insurance manufacturers and insurance distributors should also ensure they provide adequate and detailed information on NatCat coverage, including exclusions and coverage limits. - 2.15.
-Finally, while some demand-side risks can emerge by making NatCat purchase mandatory e.g., focus on the lowest price as it is not perceived as a need the implementation of specific mandatory measures i.e., making the offer mandatory with default coverage and opt-out option for consumers could also lead to an increase in uptake. - How can the purchase process be simplified? - Do stakeholders' think POG can be used as a tool to ensure manufacturers put in place a purchasing process which is in line with consumers' needs? - Which measures, in stakeholders' views, should EIOPA test? - How, in stakeholders' views, it can be ensured that the implementation of mandatory coverage does not lead to an over-focus on price/perception of insurance as an obligation rather than a benefit?
+The behavioral experiment carried out as part of EIOPA's study on demand-side barrier showed that promoting consumers' journey simplicity can increase uptake of NatCat products: - In particular, the development of more consumer-friendly approaches with less touchpoints in the purchasing process (i.e., digital channels) can reduce consumers' efforts on the product buying process and, hence, lead to overall lower transaction costs. - Moreover, an increase in the amount of and improvement in the quality of information provided i.e., make it more personal, appealing, etc. by insurance manufacturers and distributors about NatCat offer can lead to increase in uptake. - At the same time, due consideration should be given to the choice architecture and the way information is presented to consumers to support their choice for an optimal insurance product based on their risk profile and needs. - To avoid issues relating to a mis-match between expectations and actual coverage, which can lead to broader implications as previous experience with insurance and social norms can have a significant effect on coverage, when NatCat cover is bundled with other products (e.g. property insurance), insurance manufacturers and insurance distributors should also ensure they provide adequate and detailed information on NatCat coverage, including exclusions and coverage limits.
+A robust product oversight and governance process can lead to better matching products, and disclosures simplification in the purchasing process and therefore ultimately better consumer outcomes.